LeWarpy/markdown-101/index.md

 # Github Flavored Markdown Syntax Simple Guide

----

-### Comments
+## Comments
-> You can add comment to markdown by three ways below:
+> You can add comment to markdown by three ways like below:

 **Syntax One:**
 ``` markdown